miloshIra/polarcape-task/README.md

 or if you don't have an IDE just run:

 ```
-flask run
+flask run --port=1000
 ```

 I recommend you use Postman to test the API endpoints, it's test collection is part of this repo and it will save you time.
-All you need to do is import it in your Postman run *app.py* and send the requests.
-Please note that Postman will send requests at *localhost:1000* if you run the server differently please make the appropriate changes.
+All you need to do is import it in your Postman run the app and send requests.

-### Thank you.